evedesignbio/evedesign-ui/src/pages/docs/documentation.md

 Clicking on a position in the structure will select all available non-WT substitutions for that position (nothing will happen if all sequences have the WT amino acid).
 Hold the alt key to select the WT substitution in that position instead.

-Use the shift key for multiple selection across different positions; this will act as an "and" filter just like in the heatmap.
+Use the command/control key for multiple selection across different positions; this will act as an "and" filter just like in the heatmap.

 Note that any residues not covered by the target sequence region will be colored in gray.